9 Reasons why women should not train like men

-The result is that women are more resistant to fatigue than men, even when women and men with the same strength level are compared.
-I test the muscle-fiber type profiles of all my clients and women can generally do more reps at a given intensity than men.
-(If you don’t know the difference between the different muscle fibers, read my guide to muscle-specific hypertrophy training.)
+The result of this and other mechansisms is that women are more resistant to fatigue than men, even when women and men with the same strength level are compared.
+Women can generally do more reps at a given intensity than men.
+So to train at a given target training intensity, women should generally perform more reps per set than men.

 3. Women can handle more volume

 Having larger and more type I fibers allows women to handle more volume than men.
 That’s not the only reason.
 In my article on the muscular potential of women, you’ve seen how having more of the female sex hormone estrogen gives women an advantage over men.
 Estrogen is an anti-catabolic hormone that aids in muscle repair, reduces protein break-down during exercise and protects you against muscle damage.
 This allows women to train with a higher training volume without becoming overtrained.
 We don’t have any direct research on this (sex interaction in the dose-response curve of training volume), so we have to compare different studies.

 If you’ve read my article on the effect of range of motion (ROM) on muscle growth on Bret Contreras’s blog, you should now understand the discrepant findings from the research team of Massey et al. They found that training the bench press with a greater ROM did not result in statistically significantly more strength gains in men.
 When they replicated the study in women, the results became significant.
 Women can tolerate the higher training stress of full ROM training better than men, so it was easier to demonstrate the superiority of training with a full ROM.